Okipa/laravel-table/README.md

 }
 ```

 You may need to create your own row actions.
-To do so, execute the following command: `php artisan make:table:row:action Deactivate`.
+To do so, execute the following command: `php artisan make:table:row:action ToggleActivation`.

 You'll find your generated table row actions in the `app/Tables/RowActions` directory.